Lois B. DeFleur

-Lois B. DeFleur (born June 25, 1936) was president of Binghamton University from 1990 to 2010.
+Lois B. DeFleur (born June 25, 1936) is an American academic who was president of Binghamton University from 1990 to 2010.
 She came to the university after being provost at the University of Missouri.
-Before that she had served as a sociology professor at Missouri State University and Washington State University.
-She has a doctorate in sociology from the University of Illinois.
+Before that she had served as a professor of sociology at Missouri State University and Washington State University.

+DeFleur graduated from Blackburn College in Illinois.
+She received a Master of Arts degree from Indiana University and a doctorate in sociology from the University of Illinois.
 She studied juvenile delinquency in Latin America and has done extensive work in the fields of deviant behavior and occupational socialization.

 DeFleur became the president at Binghamton University in 1990, making her the longest serving president of the university to date.
-She resigned in disgrace at the end of July 2010 after being implicated in the Binghamton University basketball scandal.
+She resigned at the end of June 2010 after being implicated in the Binghamton University basketball scandal.

 DeFleur at Binghamton

-A few of the events occurring under her administration:
+Some accomplishments and events from DeFleur's tenure: